Shango: Orisha of Thunder, Justice, and Divine Strength

 Shango and His Sacred Wives

 The story of Shango’s life would not be complete without the powerful women who shared his heart and destiny.
-Through them, we see the different facets of love—passion, sweetness, loyalty, heartbreak—and how even the mightiest warrior is shaped by the forces of love and devotion.
+Through them, we see the many faces of love: passion, sweetness, loyalty, and heartbreak, and how even the mightiest warrior is shaped by the forces of devotion and change.
+The tales of Shango’s wives, Oya, Oshun, and Obba, reveal the balance of forces that shape love, loyalty, and transformation within the Orisha pantheon.

 Oya, the fierce goddess of winds, storms, and change, was Shango’s equal in fire and fury.
 Where Shango commanded thunder and lightning, Oya ruled the tempest and whirlwind.
 Together, Shango and Oya were an unstoppable force, their passions igniting the skies and stirring the very earth beneath them.